vnkatesh/of-inbox-email-processing/README.md

 Hackily written script, works for me.
 Fork this code and do your own thing.
-If there is enough interest - I might put in effort to generalize it [and make this readme better] It also sets a +1 hour due date for all tasks.
+If there is enough interest - I might put in effort to generalize it [and make this readme better]

 ### Setup
 Setup multiple mail drop boxees: